 A Scooter for Taller and Heavier Riders | Q+A with Toby Olubi

-For those particularly tall or heavy, it can be a challenge finding a suitable scooter.
+For those people who are particularly tall or heavy, it can be a challenge finding a suitable scooter for tall riders.
 Scooting is the ideal exercise to help you to get back into a more active lifestyle.
 Besides that, we wouldn't want anyone to miss out on the fun of riding a kick-scooter.
 This is why we’ve got the perfect solution!

 A Q&A with Toby Olubi

-We love how our scooters are being used by professional athletes as a form of complimentary exercise.
+We love how our scooters for tall riders are being used by professional athletes as a form of complimentary exercise.
 We spoke to professional bobsledder and Swifty ambassador Toby Olubi about how he uses his Swifty.
 Commuting through London is made much easier for him.

 Toby achieved the speed record for the fastest ever bobsleigh (97mph) leading up to GB Bobsleigh’s Silver medal at the 4-Man World Cup in 2017.
-He loves riding his SwiftyZERO TALL, which he needs, measuring in at 6’5”!
+He loves riding his SwiftyZERO TALL scooter for taller riders, which he needs, measuring in at 6’5”!
+Did we mention he is also the new star of the rebooted BBC One TV show ‘Gladiators’?
+You can watch him in action whilst he takes some time away from scooting to compete in the arena!

 Scooting for tall and heavier adults